StewBC/cc65-Chess/readme.txt

 0. Updates

+May 2020 - [raxiss] created a nice Oric-1/Atmos/Telestrat port.
+See X below.

 Jan 2020 - Oliver Schmidt created a beautiful Apple II port.
 See IX below.

 There is a Commodore 64 .PRG and an Apple II .DSK file in the release tab.